 John Nelson is a map maker, software experience designer, and writer at Esri.
 He works with the Living Atlas team, creating geographic data, web experiences, moderately-educational blogs, and mildly-instructional videos.
 He works in a small woodshed in Michigan and relishes the opportunity to chat with other map folks.
 Check out his youtube channel for more inspiration!

 About his session: Mapping (or any new) software can be a nervous endeavor for fear of getting a step wrong and going off the rails.
 But sometimes jumping the rails is just the sort of thing that can get us working more confidently with our tools, invite a confident curiosity, and lead to discoveries.
 In this presentation we'll build a representation of terrain, but it's really just a thinly veiled invitation to embrace gumption and experimentation.

 Special thanks to ESRI Portugal for supporting this Mapathon.
-They are generously providing us and the Mapathon participants with free ArcGIS Pro licenses until the end of the conference.
+They are generously providing us and the Mapathon participants with free ArcGIS Pro licenses for a period of 10 days to participate in this competition.
 Let us know if you are interested by writing to organization[at]geomundus.org.

 There will be three winners of the Mapathon competition.
 Each of them will receive a 1-year ArcGIS Pro licenses and a gift card of 50€.
 To be able to be eligible for an award, you must be enrolled at a university as a student, graduated or enrolling in 2021 (undergraduate, masters and doctorate).